-Synthetic data or augmentations can be used to mimic low quality data.
-[10, 34] adopts 3D reconstruction to generate faces.
-Extra steps complicate the training procedure, making it hard to generalize to other domains.
-We adopt easily applicable crop, blur and photometric augmentations.
+Synthetic data or data augmentations can be used to mimic low quality data.
+[30] adopts 3D face reconstruction [7] to rotate faces and trains a facial attribute labeler to generate pseudo labels of training data.
+These auxiliary steps complicate the training procedure and make it hard to generalize to other datasets or domains.
+Our approach only involves simple crop, blur and photometric augmentations, which are also applicable to other datasets and domains.